OAharoni-RedHat/unified-replication-operator/FAILOVER_GUIDE.md

 ---

-### Action: `Sync`
+### Secondary State (No Action)

 **Purpose:** Keep this site synchronized as secondary

 **What Happens in PowerStore:**
+1. Dell manages replication via protection policy (no explicit action set)
-1. Maintains replication relationship to remote primary
+2. Maintains replication relationship to remote primary
-2. Keeps local volumes read-only (or writable but replicating)
+3. Keeps local volumes read-only (or writable but replicating)
-3. Receives replicated data from primary
+4. Receives replicated data from primary
-4. Stays in sync with primary site
+5. Stays in sync with primary site

 **When Used:**
 - Normal DR configuration
 - After failback to original primary
 - Steady-state replication
+- Initial creation as secondary

 **Kubernetes-CSI-Addons State:** `secondary`

+**Note:** The operator does NOT set an action for secondary state.
+Dell PowerStore manages replication automatically via protection policies and PVC permissions.

 ---